 |Air||Light Blue||20 E 51|

 The British Standard 1710 Safety Colours are used in addition to the Basic Identification Colours.
-The basic color, indicating the pipe contents, is shown on either side the the safety colour.
+The basic colour, indicating the pipe contents, is shown on either side of the safety colour.
 For example, fire fighting water would have a band of green (water), a band of red (fire fighting), and then another band of green.
 Fire fighting steam would be silver-grey, red, silver-grey.

 Colours may be painted onto pipes or applied using adhesive labels that wrap around the pipe.
-BS 1710 also allows for user-defined custom colors to provide more detailed information.
-As when Safety Colours are used, the user defined color is located in a band between bands of the required Identification Colours.
+BS 1710 also allows for user-defined custom colours to provide more detailed information.
+As when Safety Colours are used, the user-defined colour is located between bands of the required Identification Colours.

 The British Standard 1710 pipe marking code requires that information about pipe contents be provided using at least one of the following methods:

 - The full name